mskashef/SimpleSearch/README.md

   - Index File: `root/app.js`

 - Other Folders:
   - `root/files/disk`: is where the `Invertedindex` saves it's data (`data.csv`)
   - `root/files/store`: is where the source Documents are stored.

 ### Main Classes

-This project is made of 6 Main Classes:
+The Calculation Core is made of 7 Main Classes:

 1. Document